Table of Contents

-Is social media advertising a good use of resources?
+- Is social media advertising a good use of advisor resources?

 What is it about the allure of social media advertising that makes financial advisors think they should be advertising on Facebook?
 For most solo, small or medium-sized RIAs, purchasing social media ads is far from the best use of limited resources.
 With too many vendors offering a “What if you could get all the leads you need?” promise (often marketed through social media message infiltration or ads in your feed), financial advisors fall victim to the question, “What if I am missing out on an easy win?”

-Here are five common traps to avoid if you choose to invest in social media advertising.
+Here are five common mistakes to avoid if you choose to invest in social media advertising.

 1. Marketing the Wrong Offer